VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.urlRelabelConfig array
     	Optional path to relabel config for the corresponding -remoteWrite.url Supports array of values separated by comma or specified via multiple flags.
+  -sortLabels
+    	Whether to sort labels for incoming samples before writing them to all the configured remote storage systems.
+This may be needed for reducing memory usage at remote storage when the order of labels in incoming samples is random.
+For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}Enabled sorting for labels can slow down ingestion performance a bit
   -tls
     	Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string